-Sour gas is natural gas that contains measurable amounts of hydrogen sulphide (H2S).
-Even in small amounts, H2S can turn ‘sweet’ natural gas into ‘sour gas’ – a colorless, flammable gas that smells like rotten eggs and can be deadly if inhaled.
-If gas well operators intercept a patch of sour gas while extracting, producing or treating natural gas, it creates health, environmental and economic risks while drilling, producing, or treating the gas.
+Sour gas is natural gas that contains measurable amounts of H2S.
+Even in small amounts, H2S can turn ‘sweet’ natural gas into ‘sour gas’ – a colourless, flammable gas that smells like rotten eggs and can be deadly if inhaled.
+If sour gas is present in the subsurface, it creates health, environmental and economic risks while drilling, producing, or treating the gas.

-The Western Canadian Sedimentary Basin’s Montney, Doig, and Duvernay formations are important areas for natural gas activity, yet the distribution of sour gas within these formations is complex and poorly understood.
+The WCSB’s Montney, Doig, and Duvernay formations are important areas for natural gas activity, yet the distribution of sour gas within these formations is highly variable, complex, and poorly understood.

-The predictive maps of the distribution of hydrogen sulphide-bearing gas generated by this study will help natural gas operators plan safer and more cost-efficient programs.
-They will also provide regulators with data to evaluate and mitigate the risks and hazards associated with intercepting sour gas.
-Communities and First Nations will be able to use the data to understand risks and hazards.
+The predictive maps of the distribution of H2S-bearing gas generated by this study will help natural gas operators plan safer and more cost-efficient programs.
+They will also provide regulators with data to evaluate and mitigate the risks and hazards associated with sour gas.
+Communities and First Nations will be able to use the data to better understand risks and hazards.

 The WCSB is a ‘wedge’ of sedimentary rocks that extends from BC’s Northeast Region, across most of Alberta and into southwest Saskatchewan.
 It is divided into regional basins, sub-basins, and rock formations.
 The Montney, Doig, and Duvernay shale formations examined in this project are located in the northeast region of B.C.

 Basin modelling, including mapping of natural gas isotopes, has demonstrated the complex nature of the Montney and Doig formation hydrocarbon systems in the project area.
 Workflows have been used to generate hydrocarbon liquids and H2S properties and distribution maps.